jasonbot/weblog/content/weblog/new-features-better-code.md

         def what_you_say_to_get_its_attention(self):
             return self.name.upper() + "!!!"
     ```
-2. Generating a copy using [the `.replace` method](https://docs.python.org/3/library/dataclasses.html#dataclasses.replace), which also encourages the pattern of making sure you know _where_ your data came from by explictly storing new copies:
+2. Generating a copy using [the `.replace` method](https://docs.python.org/3/library/dataclasses.html#dataclasses.replace), which also encourages the pattern of making sure you know _where_ your data came from by explicitly storing new copies:
     ```python3
     def louden_my_pet(my_pet: Pet) -> Pet:
         return my_pet.replace(name=my_pet.name.upper() + "!!!")